s14321k/Interview-Qusions-markdowns/Hibernate.md

 session.close();
 ```

 In summary, you should use the `get()` method when you want to immediately load an object from the database, and you are not sure if the object exists in the database.
 On the other hand, you can use the `load()` method when you expect the object to exist and you want to potentially benefit from lazy loading, which can be more efficient in some cases.
 However, you should be cautious when using `load()` to avoid `ObjectNotFoundException` if the object doesn't exist in the database.

+### Hibernate and JPA (Java Persistence API)

+are related technologies used for working with relational databases in Java applications.
+Here are some reasons why you might choose Hibernate over JPA, or vice versa:

+Reasons to Choose Hibernate Over JPA:

+1. Feature Richness: Hibernate is a full-featured Object-Relational Mapping (ORM) framework that predates the JPA specification.
+It offers a wide range of features and options for fine-grained control over database operations.
+If you need advanced mapping options or want to take full advantage of Hibernate's features, you might choose Hibernate.

+2. Legacy Systems: If you are working with a legacy codebase that uses Hibernate or have an existing Hibernate-based infrastructure, it might be easier to stick with Hibernate to maintain consistency.

+3. Non-standard Features: Hibernate offers non-standard features, such as multi-tenancy support, second-level caching, and dynamic components, which are not part of the JPA standard.
+If your project requires these features, Hibernate may be the better choice.

+4. Vendor-Specific Extensions: Hibernate supports certain vendor-specific extensions that go beyond the JPA standard.
+If you are working with a specific database and need to leverage these extensions, Hibernate can be a viable option.

+Reasons to Choose JPA Over Hibernate:

+1. Standardization: JPA is a Java EE standard for ORM, which means it provides a standardized way to work with databases in Java applications.
+Using JPA can make your code more portable and allow you to switch between different JPA providers (like Hibernate, EclipseLink, etc.) with minimal code changes.

+2. Ecosystem Compatibility: If you are building a Java EE or Jakarta EE application, JPA is the natural choice because it's part of the Java EE specification.
+Using JPA aligns with the standards of the Java EE ecosystem.

+3. Simplified API: JPA provides a simpler and more standardized API compared to Hibernate, which can make it easier for developers to learn and work with.
+If you prefer a more straightforward approach, JPA might be your preference.

+4. Integration with Other Java EE Technologies: If you plan to use other Java EE technologies, such as EJBs, CDI, or JTA, JPA integrates seamlessly with them, providing a cohesive and consistent development experience.

+Ultimately, the choice between Hibernate and JPA depends on your project's specific requirements and constraints.
+If you value standardization and portability, JPA is a good choice.
+If you need advanced features, vendor-specific extensions, or are working with an existing Hibernate codebase, Hibernate might be the better option.
+In many cases, it's possible to use Hibernate as the JPA provider, combining the best of both worlds by leveraging Hibernate's features while adhering to the JPA standard.